 TVNZ has officially included FIFA World Cup 26 in its FY26 content and platform plans.
 The detailed final package should still be confirmed through official TVNZ updates.

-Use TVNZ's television channels and TVNZ+ for digital access from within New Zealand.
+Use TVNZ's television channels and TVNZ+ for digital access from within New Zealand, then check official match-week listings once the final package is published.

 That is not fully confirmed yet.
 TVNZ has said its new TVNZ+ platform will include pay functionality, so the final World Cup access terms should be checked on official updates.